Becoming a Franchisee

 What are the risks?

 Any commercial venture is subject to a variety of risks, and a franchised store is no different.
-Banjo’s has a proven track record of successful franchised stores and relationships, with a commitment for further growth.
-It is in Banjo’s best interests to assist you to achieve the best out of your business, however we cannot provide you with any guarantee of success or against any losses.
+Banjo’s has a proven track record of successful franchised stores and relationships, with a commitment to further growth.
+It’s in Banjo’s best interests to assist you to achieve the best out of your business, however we cannot provide you with any guarantee of success or guarantee against any losses.
 Ultimately it is for you to assess the risk and returns that can be achieved from a Banjo’s franchise.
-We strongly recommend that you obtain, and maintain independent financial advice throughout this process and indeed in any business venture.
+We strongly recommend you obtain, and maintain independent financial advice throughout this process.

 Do I have to work in the Franchised store?